FEniCS/basix/joss/paper.md

 Basix is a C++ library that creates and tabulates a range of finite elements on triangles, tetrahedra, quadrilaterals, hexahedra, pyramids, and prisms.
+The majority of the Basix's functionality can be used via its Python interface.
 A full list of currently supported elements is included below.

 For many elements, the functionals in $\mathcal{L}$ are defined to be integrals on a sub-entity of the cell.
 Basix provides a range of quadrature rules to compute these integrals, including Gauss--Jacobi, Gauss--Lobatto--Legendre, and Xiao--Gimbutas [@xiao-gimbutas].
 Internally, Basix uses xtensor [@xtensor] for matrix and tensor storage and manipulation.
-The majority of Basix's functionality can be used via the library's Python interface.

 Basix forms part of FEniCSx alongside DOLFINx [@dolfinx], FFCx [@ffcx], and UFL [@ufl].
 FEniCSx is the latest development version of FEniCS, a